Generate training data (X, y) and testing data (X_test, y_test)

 for the observed data, and include the following options:

-yields marginally Beta(0.1, 0.5) data
+beta yields marginally Beta(0.1, 0.5) data

-supported on [0,1]; step
+supported on [0,1]; step generates a locally-linear

 inverse transformation and produces positive data; and box-cox

-refers to the signed Box-Cox family indexed by lambda
+refers to the signed Box-Cox family indexed by lambda,

 which generates real-valued data with examples including identity,